Requirements By Age

 - Locate your learner's permit.

-- Locate your completed Form DL-180C that verifies you've had at least 65 hours of driving experience (if applicable).
+- Locate your completed Parent or Guardian Certification Form (Form DL-180C) that verifies you've had at least 65 hours of driving experience (if applicable).

 - Find the registration for the car in which you'll be taking the road test.